 Where the IECEx Question Bank does not cover the specific Unit(s) of Competence under assessment, the requirements of this Clause shall apply.

-Knowledge tests shall be made up of items that sample all the knowledge specified for each Unit of Competence OD 504, Specification for Units of Competence Assessment Outcomes.
+Knowledge tests shall be made up of items that sample all the knowledge elements specified for each Unit of Competence in IECEx OD 504.

-4.3.1.3 Items in a knowledge test.
+4.3.1.3 Items in a knowledge and practical tests.

-The following provides a guide to the minimum number and types of items in a knowledge test where limitations of competence apply or where a sampling approach to assessment is used.
-The quantity of questions have been calculated to ensure that a knowledge assessment can be conducted in accordance with Clause 4.3.2 following.
+The following Table 3 defines the minimum number and types of items in a knowledge test where limitations of competence apply or where a sampling approach to assessment is used.
+The quantity of questions have been calculated to ensure that a knowledge assessment can be conducted in accordance with the durations specified Clause 4.3.2 following.

+Table 3 also defines the minimum number of assessment questions, exercises or activities that shall be used in practical skills assessments in accordance with Clause 4.3.3 following.

 Table 3 – Minimum number and type of items